Rare event sampling for moving targets: extremes of temperature and daily precipitation in a general circulation model: Results

-Our overall assessment of TEAMS is that it speeds up estimation of extreme events relative to DNS by factors of 5-10.
-Since GCMs are far more expensive than toy models like Lorenz-96, here we focus on the performance of individual runs of TEAMS instead of pooled estimation across many such runs as we did in \citeA{Finkel2024bringing}.
-In Fig. \ref{fig:returncurves_T21}, the median return level across TEAMS runs (purple line) is generally very close to the DNS ground truth (black dashed line), indicating that the overall bias is not large.
-The red bands in Fig. \ref{fig:returncurves_T21} assess reliability by how close to the ground truth one can expect a single TEAMS run to land with 50\% probability.
-Comparing red to gray error bars---the latter coming from DNS, computed with a budget equal to a single TEAMS run---we see a tradeoff between the bulk and the tail.
-For the default case of $N=16$ (Fig.\ref{fig:returncurves_T21}c,d), one run of TEAMS is equivalent to $\sim19$ years of DNS in computational cost.
-TEAMS is less certain in return periods $<19$ years than DNS, but provides a good estimate for the range $\sim(19-100)$ years (for precipitation) and $\sim(19-150)$ years (for temperature), which a $19$-year DNS simply cannot estimate.
+Comparing red to gray error bars---the latter coming from DNS, computed with a budget equal to a single TEAMS run---we see a tradeoff between accuracy in the bulk and accuracy in the tail of the distribution.
+For the default case of $N=16$ (Fig.\ref{fig:returncurves}a,b), one run of TEAMS is equivalent to $\sim19$ years of DNS in computational cost.
+TEAMS is less certain than DNS in return periods $\lesssim19$ years (the TEAMS computational budget), as indicated by its wider error bars.
+But TEAMS provides a good estimate for the range $\sim 19-100$ years for precipitation and $\sim 19-150 $ years for temperature, which a $19$-year DNS simply cannot estimate.
 We take the upper range of reliability to be where the error bar starts behaving erratically due to fewer TEAMS runs splitting that many times.
 TEAMS performs similarly on precipitation and temperature, even though the tails are shaped quite differently: from extreme value theory, precipitation shape parameters often take both positive and negative signs, indicating unbounded or bounded tails \cite{Ragulina2017generalized}, whereas temperature shape parameters tend to be negative \cite{Krakauer2024it}.
+Extreme value theory could be applied to the DNS to extrapolate return values, but this would not generate dynamical samples of events in the same way that TEAMS does.
+Furthermore, extreme value theory can struggle to capture the shape parameter and hence the far tails correctly, sometimes assigning zero probability to events that are dynamically possible \cite<e.g.,>[]{Zeder2023effect}, which TEAMS can overcome by using the dynamics itself.